ibm-cloud-architecture/icp-validation-tests/README.md

 - `$ICPVERSION_PATCH` is the ICP platform Patch version -- i.e. *0* in 2.1.0.3
 - `$ICPVERSION_REV` is the ICP platform Revision version (if available) -- i.e. *3* in 2.1.0.3
 - `$ICPVERSION_STR` is the ICP platform full version string
+- `$API_VERSIONS` array of kubernetes api versions

+### Standard images to use

+Since the test suite is expected to be run on both airgapped and non-airgapped environments, it is desirable to limit the amount of images that are used, so as to limit the amount of images that will need to be added to air gapped environments as a prerequisite to running the tests.

+Suggested images to use:
+- `nginx` -- where network functionality is required, i.e. requiring something to listen to a port
+- `busybox` -- small lightweight image with most useful tools available